Dee Snider

-Daniel "Dee" Snider (born March 15, 1955) is an American musician, best known as the lead singer and songwriter of the heavy metal band Twisted Sister.
-The band's 1984 song "We're Not Gonna Take It" reached No. 21 on the Billboard Hot 100 singles chart and was ranked No. 47 on 100 Greatest 80's Songs.
+Daniel "Dee" Snider (born March 15, 1955) is an American musician, radio, and television personality best known as the former lead singer and songwriter of the heavy metal band Twisted Sister.
+The band's 1984 song "We're Not Gonna Take It" reached No. 21 on the Billboard Hot 100 singles chart and was ranked No. 47 on 100 Greatest '80s Songs.
 Snider later formed and was the lead singer in the heavy metal bands Desperado, Widowmaker, and SMFs (Sick Mutha Fuckers).
 He also released several solo albums.
-Snider was ranked #83 in the Hit Paraders Top 100 Metal Vocalists of All Time.
+Snider was ranked No. 83 in the Hit Paraders Top 100 Metal Vocalists of All Time.

 Early life

-Born in Astoria, Queens, New York City, on March 15, 1955, Snider was raised in nearby Freeport, New York and Baldwin, New York, both on Long Island.
-His father, Bob, is a retired New York State Trooper and Nassau County court clerk, and his mother, Marguerite, is a retired art teacher.
-His father is Jewish, whereas his mother is from a Catholic family of Swiss descent.
-He is also of Ukrainian descent from his grandfather.
-Snider and his siblings were raised as Episcopalians after his mother joined the church.

-As a child, he sang in a church choir, several school choruses, and concert choir in high school.
-Snider was selected for the All-State Chorus for singing.
+Daniel Snider was born in the Astoria neighborhood of New York City's Queens borough on March 15, 1955, the son of art teacher Marguerite (November 17, 1932 — January 2, 2018) and New York State Trooper (and later Nassau County court clerk) Bob Snider.
+He has Swiss and Ukrainian ancestry.
+Although his mother was Catholic and his father was Jewish, he and his siblings were raised as Episcopalians after his mother converted.
+He grew up in the Long Island towns of Baldwin and Freeport.
+He sang in a church choir, school choruses, and concert choirs in high school.
+He was selected for the All-State Chorus for singing.
 He graduated from Baldwin Senior High School in 1973.